steveturbek/Designing-Interactive-SVGs-with-AI/README.md

   <img src="images/compass.svg" alt="Compass Gauge SVG" />
 </object>

-## Why does SVG matter today?
+## Why do SVG matter today?

 SVG is widely used on the web for icons and illustrations.
-BUT its origin story gives it secret powers from those ancient times.
+BUT the SVG origin story gives it secret powers from those ancient times.

 - CSS can style SVG elements: Animations
 - JavaScript can manipulate the file: Interactivity